 - Actively guided the discussions,

-- Exiled all bishops that did not sign the creed, and
+- Exiled all bishops that did not sign the creed.

 The current article shows that the emperors after Constantine were Arian and crushed the Nicene party.

-Constantine himself convened a gathering of Church leaders in 335 to address various charges against Athanasius; the chief advocate for the Nicene Creed and now bishop of Alexandria.
-Constantine then banished Athanasius.
-Athanasius was exiled no fewer than five times.
+Constantine himself convened a gathering of Church leaders in AD 335 to discuss various charges against Athanasius; the chief advocate for the Nicene Creed and now bishop of Alexandria.
+After this meeting, Constantine banished Athanasius.
+Over his career, Athanasius was exiled no fewer than five times.